A bit of Bush in advance of International Women’s Day.

 “It turned into this whole idea of a girl being at a dance and this guy coming up, cocky and charming, and she dances with him.
 Then a couple of days later she sees in the paper that it was Hitler.
 Complete horror: she was that close, perhaps could’ve changed history.
 Hitler was very attractive to women because he was such a powerful figure, yet such an evil guy.” — Kate talking to the NME, October 1989

 If we’re talking vinyl, the second side kicks off with the prescient Deeper Understanding, a quite sinister tale of computer infatuation-then-madness.
 Such were the scarily prophetic nature of the lyrics it was the obvious choice as a single when Kate revisited several of the songs for her Director’s Cut album in 2011.
+Ole Hagrid himself, Robbie Coltrane, was the start of the video show too.

 Between A Man And A Woman is a dense, multi-layered pulse with an atmosphere of magic and mysticism, and rather silly lyrics.
 Never Be Mine brings back The Trio to sing out their hearts behind a majestic stomach-clasping ballad of lost love.